fair-workflows/nanopub/docs/publishing/publish-nanopublications.md

 ## Publishing from a file

-You can also easily sign and publish a Nanopublication from a file
+You can also easily sign and publish a Nanopublication from a file.

 ```python
 from rdflib import ConjunctiveGraph